This Cotton Candy Cake has pretty marbled layers of light and fluffy cake paired with a cotton candy buttercream!

 - Place bowl on your stand mixer and whisk on med-high until the meringue is stiff and cooled (the bowl is no longer warm to the touch (approx. 5-10mins)).

 - Switch to paddle attachment.
 Slowly add cubed butter and mix until smooth.**

-Add cotton candy flavouring and whip until smooth.
+- Add cotton candy flavoring and whip until smooth.